ickb/v1-interface/feedback.md

 > You will always get less ickb than what you exchanged.
 That’s because the lifetime earnings of the dao are baked into the ickb you receive correct?
 Looks like around 13%.
 [Sean]

-Yup, to do

-This is tricky to get right as the full explanation is long and involved.
-Maybe it would help showing:

-- The exchange ratio (as all converters do)
-- A tooltip with a short explanation
-- Within the short explanation, a link to the complete one.
+Halfway done, now the exchange ratio is shown in the app and in the homepage there is a short explanation with links about the protocol.
+Not sure I want to add a tooltip in the app itself.

 > Is there a wait to exchange ickb back to CKB?
 [Sean]